Betico Croes: Biography and career

-Croes was born on 25 January 1938 in Santa Cruz.
-After finishing high school, he studied in the Netherlands at the Teachers' Training College in Hilversum, and received his headmasters certificate in 1959.
+Croes was born on 25 January 1938, in Santa Cruz.
+After finishing high school, he studied in the Netherlands at the Teacher's Training College in Hilversum and received his headmaster's certificate in 1959.

-In 1967, Croes first participated in the island council of Aruba as a member of the Aruban People's Party (AVP), and was elected.
-He resigned in July 1970 after the AVP had decided not give a seat to the UNA.
+In 1967, Croes first participated in the island council of Aruba as a member of the Aruban People's Party (AVP) and was elected.
+He resigned in July 1970 after the AVP had decided not to give a seat to the UNA.

 In February 1971, Croes founded the political party People's Electoral Movement (Movimiento Electoral di Pueblo), and was elected to the island council.
 In 1973, the MEP won 5 of the 8 seats for Aruba in the Estates of the Netherlands Antilles.
-In 1976 he was the person responsible for the Seal, Flag and National Anthem of the island of Aruba.
+In 1976 he was the person responsible for the Seal Flag and National Anthem of the island of Aruba.
 It was co-written by renowned Padu Del Caribe (Padu Lampe), and Rufo Wever, who also composed the anthem.

 Background

-In 1954, the Netherlands Antilles became a constituent country of the Kingdom of the Netherlands and was given self government.
-Aruba is the second most populous island, however Curaçao is the largest and most populous island.
-Aruba had 8 seats in the Estates of the Netherlands Antilles, Curaçao had 12 seats, Bonaire had one seat, and Saba, Sint Eustatius and Sint Maarten shared a single seat.
+In 1954, the Netherlands Antilles became a constituent country of the Kingdom of the Netherlands and was given self-government.
+Aruba is the second most populous island, however, Curaçao is the largest and most populous island.
+Aruba had 8 seats in the Estates of the Netherlands Antilles, Curaçao had 12 seats, Bonaire had one seat, and Saba, Sint Eustatius, and Sint Maarten shared a single seat.
 The Capital of the Netherlands Antilles was Willemstad, Curaçao.